asparuhdamyanov/sample-nft-marketplace/README.md

 # NFT-Marketplace-Smart-Contract

 NFT-MArketplace Smart Contract users can set royalty of NFT, buy with ERC20 token & 2.5% platform fees.
+Important: Rinkeby is terminated, so replace the values needed with Goerli

 ## Important Step